Scripta-Spectra-Lab/IdentifyWriters/README.md

-# Python_Scroll_Package
+# IdentifyWriters

-**Python_Scroll_Package** is a versatile package that allows users to analyze and manipulate text documents and perform various statistical tests on the data.
+**IdentifyWriters** is a versatile package that allows users to analyze and manipulate text documents and perform various statistical tests on the data.

 ## Features
 - Extract text from .txt and .docx files.